Th3Creator/Th3Creator/README.md

 # Hello!
 All good??
 My name is Christian Louzada

-### 🌍"We are all time travelers on a journey into the mold of tomorrow" 👨‍💻
+### 🌍"supporting the process to serve the purpose" 👨‍💻

 ```javascript
 let AboutMe = {